DPotoyan/Statmech4ChemBio/_sources/0_python/intro.md

 Python
 =======================

-The objective of these first few modules is to learn the basics of python and its scientific ecosystem of libraries.
-With numerical tools of python we will be in a position to easily turn theoretical ideas of statistical mechanics into models and simulations and also be able to leverage the existing computational libraries.

-For obvious reasons our coverage will not be as comprehensive as in the official tutorials [python.org](https://docs.python.org/3/tutorial/) reading of which is strongly reccomended for serious study of the language later on.
-Below you may find a veriety of tutorials with a spefici focus on STEM application.
+Due too time constraints our coverage is very superficial.
+In addition to the comprehensive official tutorial of python [python.org](https://docs.python.org/3/tutorial/) you may find a veriety of tutorials with a spefici focus on STEM applications.

 ### Short python lessons for scientists new to programming